6 min read

 As far as Ashrams went, ours was austere.

-Concrete, colourless rooms with hard, single beds, outdoor toilets and buckets of Himalayan river water to wash with.
+Concrete, colorless rooms with hard, single beds, outdoor toilets, and buckets of Himalayan river water to wash with.
 The kind of austerity still shockingly commonplace in the majority of the world that reminds privileged Westerners how ditheringly soft we've become.

 From 10 pm to 5 am, the steel gates severed the connection to the outside world.